 (NASCAR)

-Critical NASCAR Driver Stats
+Key NASCAR Driver Stats

 (NASCAR)

-7. NASCAR driver statistics show that three drivers have won seven championships.
+7. Three drivers have won seven championships.

 (NASCAR)